 Ability to access employees

-At the same time, show your willingness to try new things and learn from your failures.
-A CHRO will be asking employees to do the same thing.
+At the same time, show your willingness to try new things and learn from your experiences.
+A CHRO will ask employees to do the same.

 Consider getting certified by industry groups.
 The Society for Human Resource Management offers SHRM-CP and SHRM-SCP certifications.
 The certified professional (SHRM-CP) tests basic knowledge of HR practices and principles.
 More experienced HR employees can seek senior certified professional (SHRM-SCP) standing.
 This certification exam is more strategically oriented and focuses on skills related such as: